Open-Finance-Lab/FinRL_Contest_2023/README.md

 This repository contains the starter kit and resources for the ACM ICAIF 2023 FinRL Contest.

 ## Starter Kit
-It contains the dataset and templates to be used in Task I Data-Centric Stock Trading and Task II Real Time Order Execution.
+Task 1 Data Centric Stock Trading:
+* Please download task-1-stock-trading-starter-kit.zip.
+* The file descriptions and submission requirements can be found in readme.md.
+Task 2 Real Time Order Execution:
+* Please download the task-2-order-execution-template.py or download it from our [submission platform](https://finrl-contest-2023.web.app/).
+* The descriptions and FAQ can found on the [submission platform](https://finrl-contest-2023.web.app/).

 ## Resources
 Useful materials and resources for contestants to learn about FinRL: